JamesB0T/Windsensor_WiFi_1000/README.md

 * Only digital signal transmission with WiFi
 * 12V power supplay from top light
 * Using a ESP8266 for WiFi and data handling
 * Update rate app.
-1...2 samples per secounds
+1...2 samples per second
 * No onboard instrument necessary
 * Visualitation in OpenPlotter via laptop, mobile fone or tablett
 * No software installation unnecessary (display is the browser)